Work

 What Is Burnout

 In 2019, the WHO formally included burnout in the International Classification of Diseases (ICD-11), defining it as "a syndrome resulting from chronic workplace stress that has not been successfully managed."
-It has three hallmark symptoms: emotional exhaustion (a feeling of depleted energy), depersonalization (a cynical attitude toward work and colleagues), and reduced personal accomplishment (the sense that "I haven't achieved anything").
+It has 3 characteristic symptoms: emotional exhaustion (a feeling of energy depletion), depersonalization (a cynical attitude toward work and colleagues), and reduced personal accomplishment (the feeling of "I have achieved nothing").

 Signs of Burnout